MicrosoftEdge/magic-mirror-demo/README.md

 Once you have set your local environment variables, you'll need to create UWP hosted web app that points to the local server.

 We won't go over the steps on how to create the hosted web app here because [this tutorial](http://microsoftedge.github.io/WebAppsDocs/en-US/win10/CreateHWA.htm) already does a great job going over it.
-While following the tutorial, use `http://localhost:your-port-number/` as the hosted web app's starting URL.
+While following the tutorial, use `http://localhost:your-port-number/create` as the hosted web app's starting URL.

 You will also need to declare camera capabilities on the **appxmanifest**.
-If you are using Visual Studio, you can double-click `package.appxmanifest` on the solution explorer, go to `Declartions` tab, and select **Webcam**.
+If you are using Visual Studio, you can double-click `package.appxmanifest` on the solution explorer, go to `Capabilities` tab, and select **Webcam**.

 If you are not using Visual Studio, you can open the `package.appxmanifest` and add the snippet below within the `<Package>` tags:
 ```